uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 Error in cudaMalloc: out of memory
 ```

-Since a single node only provides 16 GB of GPU RAM, increasing the node count resolved this issue.
+Since a single node only provides 16 GB of GPU RAM per device, increasing the node count resolved this issue.
 The results of the benchmark tests are shown in Fig. 3.

 ![2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs-20250504124227321](/assets/media/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs-20250504124227321.png)*Figure 3: The benchmark results for CBTS (blue) and SiC-covered Graphene (orange) calculated with FHI-aims comparing timing for a single SCF iteration with and without GPU acceleration.
 Solid lines represent CPU only runs and dotted lines represent runs with GPU acceleration enabled.
 The dotted black line represents ideal scaling.*